Rapidops

 II.
 Scope

 III.
-Technology Involved
+Technology involved

 IT Modernization leverages established technologies such as cloud computing, AI for automation, and ERP systems to improve infrastructure and enhance system reliability.
 These updates ensure systems perform better but are built on existing frameworks.